Python3pkg/Products.SilvaForum/README.txt

 Thank you Mark James of http://www.famfamfam.com/ for the great icons, which we used in the forum views!

-And the them of JForum for emoticons icons.
+And the theme of JForum for emoticons icons.

 Questions, remarks, etc.
 ========================

-If you have questions, remarks, bug reports or fixes, please send an email to info@infrae.com or todd@infrae.com.
+If you have questions, remarks, bug reports or fixes, please send an email to info@infrae.com.